BasilTas/collectiveaccess-docker-starter-kit/installation.md

 These overrides prevent redirect loops and routing errors.

-See `routing.md` for details.

 ---

+## 10. MySQL Performance Verification

+To confirm the tuned buffer pool size:

+docker exec -it ca-mysql bash
+mysql -u root -prootpass -e "SHOW VARIABLES LIKE 'innodb_buffer_pool_size';"

+Code

+Expected:

+1073741824

+Code

+This value is applied via the `command:` directive in `docker-compose.yml`.

+---

-## 10. Installation Complete
+## 11. Installation Complete

 You now have:

 - Providence running under `/ca`
 - Pawtucket running under `/capublic`
-- MySQL connected
+- MySQL 8.x with a tuned 1GB buffer pool
 - Media shared via symlink
-- PHP 8.4 fully supported
+- PHP 8.x with CA‑specific overrides
 - Apache rewrite enabled
-- A reproducible CA environment
+- A reproducible, cross‑platform CA environment

-Proceed to the configuration guide for next steps.
+Proceed to the configuration and routing guides for next step